Features Pricing Docs Blog Try Demo Log In Sign Up

 }

-How to pick the right TTL
+How to pick the right TTL for your specific use case

-A mistake I made: caching errors
+A mistake I made early on: caching error responses

-Always check the response status before caching:
+Always check the response status and size before caching:

-$response = Http::withToken($apiKey)
+$response = Http::withToken(env('SCREENSHOT_API_KEY'))

-->get('https://screenshotrun.com/api/v1/screenshots/capture', $params);
+->get(env('SCREENSHOT_API_ENDPOINT'), $params);

 // Don't cache errors